 - Ryan Cup (Mt Tremblant) – Marvin Moriarty

-- Club hosts the 1959 Vermont State Championship races.
+- Club hosts the 1959 Vermont State Championship races, which also served as Olympic Tryouts.
 Buddy Werner and Betsy Snite are overall winners.
 MMSC results: Tom Corcoran (3rd), Tony Perry (9th), Marvin Moriarty (16th), James Laird (17th), and Kurt Reichelt (35th).

 This decade brought the fame of the MMSC to new heights.
 MMSC skiers won Olympic medals.
 The world’s very best skiers came to race in Stowe.
 “Citizen racing” began, later to evolve into today’s ski bum racing.
 More lifts, more trails and even a gondola came to Stowe.